-Monika Burns, DVM is a Senior Research/Clinical Veterinarian with primary clinical responsibility for non-rodent mammalian species at MIT.
+Monika Burns, DVM, DACLAM is a Senior Research/Clinical Veterinarian with primary clinical responsibility for non-rodent mammalian species at MIT.
 Dr. Burns joined the DCM staff following completion of the MIT DCM postdoctoral training program in comparative medicine.
 Prior to her training at MIT, she received her DVM degree from the Cummings School of Veterinary Medicine at Tufts University.
 Her current research focuses on the effects of Helicobacter pylori on neurodevelopment, and the relationship of H. pylori and iron deficiency in transgenic and wild-type mouse models.

 Zhongming Ge, PhD, is a Molecular Biologist in the Division.
 His research interests include identification of virulence factors from gastric and enterohepatic helicobacters, the pathogen-host interactions and molecular mechanisms of liver and intestinal tumorigenesis in mouse models.
 He is also actively involved in collaborative research on several NIH-funded projects as well as the training and supervision of undergraduates and post-doctoral fellows.